-Robins Island Recreation Area (Ore.): Open daily 7 a.m. to 5 p.m., this area's large picnic shelter accommodates up to 100 people, and has horseshoe pits, a playground and open grassy areas for outdoor recreation such as ball and disc games.
+Robins Island Recreation Area (OR): This area's large picnic shelter accommodates up to 100 people, and has horseshoe pits, a playground and open grassy areas for outdoor recreation such as ball and disc games.
 Visitors also enjoy this area's bird-watching and scenic views of the Columbia Gorge.
 Directions: Once on the Oregon side of the Bonneville property, travel to the flag pole intersection and bear right.
 Cross the navigation lock and then turn left at the sign for Robins Island.
 Open daily 7 a.m. to 5 p.m., (Closed December 24th through January 1st)

 Bradford Island Recreation Area (OR): Located just below the fish ladders, this site affords spectacular spillway views of the surrounding Columbia River Gorge.
 Wildlife viewing includes views of osprey in the summer and bald eagles in the winter.
 Fishing for sturgeon, salmon, steelhead and shad are popular activities on the shoreline of this island recreation area however it should be noted that much of the bank is steep.
 Directions: Once on Bonneville property, go to the flag pole intersection and bear right.
 After stopping at the guard station, cross the navigation lock and the first powerhouse, then turn left at the sign for Bradford Island Recreation Area.
 Open daily 7 a.m. to 5 p.m., (Closed December 24th through January 1st)

-Hamilton Island (Wash.): Hamilton Island offers boat ramp water access, more than a mile of shoreline for fishing, and five miles of trail that offer scenic views of the gorge and wildlife viewing opportunities.
+Hamilton Island (WA): Hamilton Island offers boat ramp water access, more than a mile of shoreline for fishing, and five miles of trail that offer scenic views of the gorge and wildlife viewing opportunities.
 The access road ends at a gravel parking lot with vault restrooms and the trailhead for the Hamilton Island trail.
 Hours are seasonal: March - October, 5 a.m. to 10 p.m. / November - February, 6 a.m. to 8 p.m.

-Fort Cascades National Historic Site (Wash.): Fort Cascades, built in 1855, is one of several forts built to protect the portage around the Cascade Rapids.
+Fort Cascades National Historic Site (WA): Fort Cascades, built in 1855, is one of several forts built to protect the portage around the Cascade Rapids.
 The site has a 1.5 mile interpretive trail where visitors may learn about the history of the site which was used by Native American Tribes, the Army in the 1850s, travelers on the Oregon Trail and the early fishing industry.
 Visitors also enjoy the trail for exercise, wildlife watching, and scenic views.
 There is little elevation change and most of the trail is shady, lush and green.
 Help preserve this unique area and also protect yourself, children, and pets from poison oak by staying on the established trail and keeping your pet on a leash.
 Spectacular views of the Columbia River and Bonneville Dam can be seen from here.
 Directions: Once on Bonneville property, turn right at the first stop sign, then an immediate left into the Fort Cascades Historical Site parking lot.
 Hours are seasonal: March - October, 5 a.m. to 10 p.m. / November - February, 6 a.m. to 8 p.m.

-North Shore Recreation Area (Wash.): This site provides spectacular views of the river, surrounding gorge and wildlife viewing.
+North Shore Recreation Area (WA): This site provides spectacular views of the river, surrounding gorge and wildlife viewing.
 The open shoreline between the Fort Cascades Historic Site and the Washington Shore Visitor Complex is available for fishing with access to vault restrooms.
 Intermittent sections of gravel trail stretch along the shoreline for approximately one mile.
 Hours are seasonal: March - October, 5 a.m. to 10 p.m. / November - February, 6 a.m. to 8 p.m.

-Tanner Creek Fishing Area (Ore.): In addition to fishing, this site provides great wildlife viewing of salmon spawning in the fall and several species of birds throughout the year.
+Tanner Creek Fishing Area (OR): In addition to fishing, this site provides great wildlife viewing of salmon spawning in the fall and several species of birds throughout the year.
 Two trails lead down from the parking lot for access to the fishing area.
 There are flush toilets available near the parking area.
 Hours are seasonal: March-September, 7 a.m. to 8 p.m. / October, 7 a.m. to 7 p.m. / November-February, 7 a.m. to 5 p.m.

 GEOCACHES AT BONNEVILLE LOCK & DAM

 - "Green Power" is centered around the benefits of hydropower

 - "BIH" highlights the fascinating history of Bradford Island